CMartin2288/JavaRSA/README.md

 The RSA Client takes in numbers from the user, encrypts them, and sends them to the server.
 Any positive number under 1,000,000 is safe to send, but higher numbers may be above N depending on the generated primes.
 There are no safeguards for user input, anything besides a number or Q will cause crashes.
+Entering Q instead of a number will close the client and allow the server to accept a new client.

 Current implementation requires command line arguments, inform me and I can change it to use runtime input instead.

 ## RSAUnitTest

-This is the set of Unit tests to prove the functionality of the helper functions.
+This is the set of Unit Tests to prove the functionality of the helper functions.
 Tests can be run in VSCode using the Test Runner for Java extension.
 This extension is included in the Extension Pack for Java.